Wausi2014/tech-acronyms/README.md

 # 📀 Tech Acronyms

 A comprehensive list of many acronyms concerning the world of technology.
+This project was created to help those who study or work in technology better navigate the thousands of acronyms used every day.

 ## 🙏 Contributing